 Also capable of calculating distance, speed, and direction of the vehicle, this sensor complements and works with any existing safety features.

 Develop safe autonomous driving system with immediate response to the road

 An essential key to safe autonomous driving is the ability to accurately perceive and discriminate both stationery and moving obstacles in the environment.

-A cost-effective solution is to use camera sensors.
+A cost-effective solution for the self-driving car safety is to use camera sensors.
 Commonly used are rear and 360 degree cameras which provide images from the environment outside the vehicle.